ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 latency-sensitive applications which rely on partial reliability and stream independence for performance.

-One existing option available to Web developers are WebRTC data channels
+One existing option available to Web developers is WebRTC data channels
 {{?RFC8831}}, which provide a WebSocket-like API for a peer-to-peer SCTP channel protected by DTLS.
 In theory, it is possible to use it for the use cases addressed by this specification.
 However, in practice, it has not seen